taurit/Taurit.TodoistTools.CalendarProxy/README.md

 Calendar Filter is a proxy for calendars in iCalendar format that allows filtering and modification of events.
 It can be also applied to any calendar in iCal/vCalendar format.

+## Where to find it deployed?

+An example instance of this service is deployed at [https://calendar.taurit.pl/](https://calendar.taurit.pl/).
+There, you can preview how the filter behaves on a sample calendar and generate proxied URLs for your own calendars.

 ## The goal of the project

 Calendar Filter gives you some control over calendars subscribed from third-party services.